formkiq/formkiq-client-sdk-java/docs/DocumentSharesApi.md

 Add folder share

-Creates a new folder share; ONLY available with FormKiQ Enterprise
+Creates a new folder share; available as an Add-On Module

 ### Example
 ```java